amenzwa/amenzwa.github.io/stem/ComputingHistory/HowRPNCalculatorsWork.md

 ![HP-11C](../figures/HPcalculators/DSC00203.JPG)

 I bought this HP-11C on eBay, some years ago.
 The HP-11C was introduced in 1981 as the first of the Voyager Series of revolutionary, compact calculators.
 In all the essentials, it is similar to top-of-the line HP-15C, only lacking some advanced features.
-Regardless, it has everything an engineer needed, daily: complex numbers, trigonometric functions, hyperbolic functions, degree-radian-gradiant angular measures.
+Regardless, it has everything an engineer needed, daily: complex numbers, trigonometric functions, hyperbolic functions, [degree](https://en.wikipedia.org/wiki/Degree_(angle)) - [radian](https://en.wikipedia.org/wiki/Radian) - [gradian](https://en.wikipedia.org/wiki/Gradian) angular measures.

 ### HP-15C (1982)